Whos-Who/backend/docs/Redis.Storage.md

 }

-Tracking questions and guessing order for a particular game
+Tracking questions for a particular game

 questions-<roomId>: List / Deque of questions

+Tracking guessing order for a particular game

 guessing-order-<roomId>: List / Deque of clientIds

-Might need a user to connection status mapping, called a presence server for the reconnection, but let me do more research on it.
-Thinking of something like, where if player key is present but socket id changes -> reconnection occurred, not a new user joining a new room:

-player-<clientId>:
+Track player activity when player joins game, used for reconnecting to gameroom

+player-activity-<clientId>:
     socketId: string
     roomId: string